dpouzada/Watson_for_MANA/README.md

 ### The "harder but nicer" way

- I invite you to run the notebook in Watson Studio to display all articles inthe nicest way.
+ I invite you to run the Jupyter notebook in Watson Studio to display all articles inthe nicest way.

+ #### What is Watson Studio and how to create your account ?

+Watson Studio is platform that has plenty to offer to data scientists, from data management and treatment, to processing power on the cloud to run ML/DL models from open source libraries, or plenty of other options (SPSS, etc...).
+As we saw just above, it also offers the handy possibility to run Jupyter notebooks.

+Analogously to what we did above with other Watson modules, on the "AI" section of the "Catalog" of your IBM Cloud account, you can create an instance of Watson Studio and then click on `Get started`.

+#### How does it look then ?

- In fact, as you can observe in the video below, which shows the process to do so, you will be able at the end to recover the full texts with relevant sentences and keywords highlighted directly (instead of stored in separate columns in the excel files).
+In fact, as you can observe in the video below, which shows the process to do so, you will be able through this notebook to recover the full texts with relevant sentences and keywords highlighted directly (instead of stored in separate columns in the excel files).
  An additional advantage allowed by this display noebook is the scroll down that allows you to only see the full texts of the articles you are interestes in, and not necessarily all texts as in Excel.

 [![](Images/Notebook_display.png)](https://www.youtube.com/watch?v=pxZzA1taipc)

-### What is Watson Studio and how to create your account ?

 ## Conclusion